 Just like your home, your car will benefit from winterizing.
 Winter is coming, so follow the five maintenance tips as described above and make sure your vehicle is ready to handle the winter weather, no matter how often you find yourself driving on icy roads.

-Many auto repair shops offer a winter inspection, so call ahead and see what services are offered before making your appointment.
+Many local auto repair shops offer a winter inspection, so call ahead and see what services are offered before making your appointment.
 Not only will you save yourself time and money, but you will also feel safe and confident when behind the wheel.